-A valid passport with a visa is required for citizens of certain countries and they may apply for a visa with our consulates in the USA provided that they have a valid US visa - six months beyond the date of return to the USA, or are Lawful Permanent Residents of the USA - green card holder - A green card determines your immigration status in the USA while it does not wave you from the obligation to apply for a Schengen visa.
-List of countries submitted to the visa obligation are published on the following link: http://www.gouvernement.lu/4843909
+A valid passport with a visa is required for citizens of certain countries and they may apply for a visa with our Consulates in the USA provided that they have a valid US visa - six months beyond the date of return to the USA, or are Lawful Permanent Residents of the USA - green card holders.
+A green card determines your immigration status in the USA, however it does not exempt you from the obligation to apply for a Schengen visa.
+The list of countries submitted to the visa obligation are published under the following link: http://www.gouvernement.lu/4843909

 Any stay for which the aim is the pursuit of a profit-making or remunerated activity, including paid or unpaid training placements, is subject to first obtaining a provisional residence permit from the Immigration Service .

-Short stays for studying are subject to first obtaining a permit from the Immigration Department
+Short stays for studying purposes are subject to first obtaining a permit from the Immigration Department

 The following are exempt:

-o Permit issued by the Customs Cooperation Council.
+o ... a permit issued by the Customs Cooperation Council.

-- flight crew licence or certificate issued in accordance with the International Air Services Transit Agreement signed in Chicago on 7th December 1944
+- Flight crew with a licence or certificate issued in accordance with the International Air Services Transit Agreement signed in Chicago on 7th December 1944.

-- a valid refugee travel permit issued in accordance with the Geneva Convention of 1951 by one of the following countries: Belgium, Denmark, Germany, Iceland, Ireland, Italy, Liechtenstein, Norway, The Netherlands, Portugal, Romania, Spain, Sweden, Switzerland, United Kingdom
+- Refugees with a valid travel permit issued in accordance with the Geneva Convention of 1951 by one of the following countries: Belgium, Denmark, Germany, Iceland, Ireland, Italy, Liechtenstein, Norway, The Netherlands, Portugal, Romania, Spain, Sweden, Switzerland, United Kingdom

-- a school list drawn up by a member state of the European Union for a school trip to Luxembourg.
+- Travellers on a school list drawn up by a Member State of the European Union for a school trip to Luxembourg.

-N.B.: Some of these documents mentioned in this section are not recognised by all of the States signed up to the Schengen agreement.
-If you have to pass through another Schengen State to get to Luxembourg you should contact the authorities of this State to find out about the validity of your travel document.
+N.B.: Some of the documents mentioned in this section are not recognised by all of the States which have signed up to the Schengen agreement.
+If you have to pass through another Schengen State to get to Luxembourg you should contact the authorities of that State to find out about the validity of your travel document.